🗂️PortSwigger Lab Writeup: OS Command Injection - Simple Case

 - We will use the payload -

-to run immediately in the foreground. - By using this payload, the server will return the results of both the web application shell command and our command
+1 & whoamias the value for parameterstoreId.
+This payload will force the existing shell command being executed by web application to run in the background and our commandwhoamito run immediately in the foreground. - By using this payload, the server will return the results of both the web application shell command and our command

-. - But, before we send our payload it is necessary to URL encode the payload like this -
+whoami. - But, before we send our payload it is necessary to URL encode the payload like this -

 1%20%26%20whoami